OWASP/DevGuide/03-Build/0x11-Cryptography.md

 [2] Again, this is a *chapter* on cryptography, not a book.
 The interested reader should see Menezes, et al mentioned in the References section.

+[3] A chosen plaintext attack (CPA) is a cryptoanalytic attack whereby an adversary has the ability to chose which plaintext he/she wishes to have encrypted along with the ability to observe the resulting ciphertexts.
+See the [Wikipedia "Chosen Plaintext Attack"](http://en.wikipedia.org/wiki/Chosen-plaintext_attack) article for further details.
+If you prefer something with more technical depth, try [CPA slide desk](http://cs.wellesley.edu/~cs310/lectures/CPA_slides_handouts.pdf) from the CS Dept of Wesley College.

-[3] In fact, according to Cryptix co-author, David Hopwood (see [http://www.users.zetnet.co.uk/hopwood/crypto/scan/ca.html](http://www.users.zetnet.co.uk/hopwood/crypto/scan/ca.html)) suggests that other cipher modes may not even make sense for asymmetric ciphers.
+[4] In fact, according to Cryptix co-author, David Hopwood (see [http://www.users.zetnet.co.uk/hopwood/crypto/scan/ca.html](http://www.users.zetnet.co.uk/hopwood/crypto/scan/ca.html)) suggests that other cipher modes may not even make sense for asymmetric ciphers.
 Hopwood states:

 > Where an asymmetric cipher requires an encoding method in order to be specified completely, the naming convention is "encryption-primitive/encryption-encoding".
+Some existing JCE providers
+>
-Some existing JCE providers will accept the use of a block cipher mode and padding with an asymmetric cipher (e.g. "RSA/CBC/PKCS#7"); this is not recommended, and new providers MUST reject this usage.
+> will accept the use of a block cipher mode and padding with an asymmetric cipher (e.g. "RSA/CBC/PKCS#7"); this is not recommended, and new providers MUST reject this usage.
 An encryption primitive name on its own (e.g. "RSA", as opposed to a complete encryption scheme such as "DLIES-ISO(...)")
 SHOULD also be rejected.

-[4] There are three possible approaches to applying a MAC to ensure the authenticity of ciphertext.
+[5] There are three possible approaches to applying a MAC to ensure the authenticity of ciphertext.
 One is the MAC-and-encrypt, which the sender computes a MAC of the plaintext, encrypts the plaintext, and then appends the MAC to the IV and ciphertext.
 The second is MAC-then-encrypt, where the sender computes a MAC of the plaintext, then encrypts both the plaintext (and generally, the IV) and the MAC.
 And the third is the encrypt-then-MAC approach where the sender encrypts the plaintext, then appends a MAC of the IV plus ciphertext.
 Of these three mechanisms, only the encrypt-then-MAC has proven to resist known cryptographic attacks (when implemented correctly).

+[6] See Dr. Rick Smith's course notes on key stream attacks (at [http://courseweb.stthomas.edu/resmith/c/csec/streamattack.html](http://courseweb.stthomas.edu/resmith/c/csec/streamattack.html)) for a discussion of what can happen if this advice is not heeded.
+Bottom line: Make sure that you do NOT repeat the key / IV pairs for stream ciphers or block ciphers operating in a streaming mode.